PabloFerreiraB/PabloFerreiraB/README.md

 ### Hi there!

 My name is Pablo Ferreira from Brazil (🇧🇷).
-I've been working as FullStack Developer at [Stefanini Brasil](https://stefanini.com/pt-br).
+I've been working as Full Stack Developer at [Stefanini Brasil](https://stefanini.com/pt-br).

 In my free time I like to enjoy my family (👪), play (and watch) soccer (⚽️), to listen to music (🎵) , to watch movies (🎞️) and series (📺), to read books (📚) and and drink some beers (🍺).